Xu-Yanran/fake-assignment-grading-system/README.md

 # fake-assignment-grading-system
-Reading info from excel documents and fill them into word documents
+Reading info from excel documents and filling them into word documents.